Warning! This degree has changed. Read the transition arrangements.

-In second and third year students will be required to complete 4 elective subjects chosen from any undergraduate subject offered through OUA.
-It is suggested they are chosen to help you with the upcoming thesis in fourth year.
+In second and third years, students are required to complete a total of 4 electives.
+These can be chosen from any undergraduate subject offered through OUA.
+It is suggested it is chosen as a minor and that your choice will help with the upcoming thesis in your final year.

 During 2017, this degree has undergone a major degree review.
 As a result of this review a number of subjects have been removed from the degree, and some subjects have changed what year they should be taken in.
 Details are:

 - If you have completed (or been credited for) BIA270 Interior Architecture Contexts, you do not have to complete the new subject, BIA170 History of the Interior.